 The course includes practical exercises and opportunities to receive feedback on your writing, helping you develop a distinctive voice that stands out in competitive funding environments.

-Allison Jones offers a Certificate in Grant Writing program that combines technical skills with ethical considerations and relationship building.
+Spark the Fire Grant Writing Classes offers a Certificate in Grant Writing programs that combines technical skills with ethical considerations and relationship building.

 Program Details: